 Always use open source bitcoin software

-A bitcoin wallet is simply a set of private and public keys (or bitcoin addresses) handled by a piece of software or stored on some other medium.
+A bitcoin wallet is simply a set of private and public keys (and bitcoin addresses) handled by a piece of software or stored on some other medium.
 It is extremely important that you use a good random generator to generate the private keys for your bitcoin wallet.
 The best way to ensure that is to use reputable open source software available on GitHub.
 Anyone with enough programming skills can look at the code behind the software to see that the software program does what it is claimed to do, and that there is no backdoor or hidden functions in the code.
-You can also see the history of every change in every single line of code and who contributed those changes, and if you want to you can propose changes to the code or copy the code and build on it in your own direction.
+On GitHub you can also see the history of every change in every single line of code and who contributed those changes, and if you want to you can propose changes to the code or copy the code and build on it in your own direction.
 All of the software recommended in this article is open source.

 Now let’s go through some important concepts relating to bitcoin wallets.